bwilliams4428/Cybersecurity/19-SIEMs-2/19-SIEMs-2_HW_homework.md

 - What sort of mitigation could you use to protect against this?

    * **VSI can inform its users that to treat unsolicited login information that they receive as spam and to delete such messages.**
-   * **Set the account lockout timer to expire in 10-15 minutes so that a locked out user is able to login.
+   * **Set the account lockout timer to expire in 10-15 minutes so that users affected by are able to login in a timely manner.
 The user will be forced to changed to the account’s password once the lockout has expired.**

 ### Part 2: Apache Webserver Attack: